MiguelSperle/nexbuy/README.md

 <p>
     <b>
         Since it's a study project, some parts are simulated, but not all.
-       An example of a simulated part is order shipping and the status updates for those orders.
+For instance, while order shipping and its status updates are simulated, the freight queries are real using the API MELHOR ENVIO
     </b>
 </p>